Book Appointment

 How Does Unwanted 72 Work?

-The effectiveness is highest when taken within 24 hours after unprotected sex.
-It can still work up to 72 hours (3 days) later, but the sooner you take it, the better.
+It is most effective when taken within 24 hours of unprotected sex (up to 95% effective).
+It can work up to 72 hours (3 days), but effectiveness decreases with time.

 Can You Take Unwanted 72 During Your Period?

-Yes, you can take Unwanted 72 during your period, but the real question is: Do you need to?
+Yes, you can safely take Unwanted 72 during your period.
+It is not harmful or toxic.
+However, the bigger question is: Do you really need it?

 Is Pregnancy Possible During Periods?

-3. Sperm survives inside your body for up to 5 days
+3. Sperm survives in the body for up to 5 days.

 So, if you have sex towards the end of your period and ovulate early, there's a slim chance of pregnancy.